 Additional resources

-To learn more about your workspace Cloud Environment storage, see Detachable Persistent Disks.
+To learn more about your workspace Cloud Environment storage, see Overview: Cloud environment storage (detachable persistent disks).

 For additional bash capabilities, see Using the terminal and interactive shell in Terra.